 Legend says that two warriors (The Twin Warriors) led the Santa Ana Pueblo to settle in the Rio Grande basin long ago.
 They route the golf around 20 ancient cultural sites.

 This is the high desert, less than 10 inches of rain falls per year.
 The elevation in northern New Mexico moderates the climate.
 Hence, summer outdoor activities are commonplace.
 Temperatures in the upper 80s to low 90s are typical, ten to fifteen degrees cooler that the searing heat of lower desert elevations like Phoenix, Arizona.
-I found the area to be a popular destination.
+I found the area to be a popular destination in the summer.

 Twin Warriors Golf Course